-Medium ruby color; red fruits, strawberry, raspberry, cherry on the nose; cherry, blueberry, strawberry, raspberry on the palate.
+Medium ruby color; red fruits, strawberry, raspberry, cherry on the nose; cherry, raspberry, plum, strawberry, oak on the palate.

-Dry; gentle tannins, reserved acidity; balanced; smooth.
+Dry; gentle tannins, reserved acidity; balanced.
 Very easy drinker.
 Burgundian pinot noir more than a more assertive, fruit-forward California effort.
 Medium body.
-Lovely, refined, elegant.
+Whiff of smoke and touch of earthiness.
 “Etude” is French for “study” and this is wine built for enjoying in your study if you don’t pair it with sumptuous meal; 14.6% ABV.

 Jon Priest is Etude’s winemaker.
 He succeeds because he believes wines are made in the vineyard, not in the winery.
 The Etude website notes: “Jon headed early to the Northwest, attending Whitworth College in Spokane, Washington, but soon returned home as his architect father helped create memorable Central Coast wineries.
 He worked briefly in a tasting room, and at the legendary Wine Cask in Santa Barbara before joining Wild Horse, beginning a career that led to Adelaida Cellars, to Pinot Noir focused Taz, and on to Etude, where he has spent nearly a dozen years creating memorable wines that tell you where they came from in every sip.”